 Essays should cover the following themes: Why you are interested in a journalism degree; your professional goals and view on the future of journalism; the role and function of journalists in a democratic society; responsibility and freedom of speech; and trends in traditional vs. non-traditional media.
 Also, discuss the impact of cultural issues and diversity on journalism, and vice versa; and a news event/experience with a major impact on you and why.

-Forward application or questions to:
+Forward questions to:

 2015-2017 Scholarship Winners

 NABJ Chicago congratulates the winners of our 2015-2017 scholarships.
 As always, NABJ Chicago received a terrific pool of applicants from universities throughout Chicago and the Midwest.
 NABJ Chicago would like to thank all of the journalism school advisors and professors who helped forward these impressive candidates.